 Ragweed allergy: Dandelion can cause allergic reactions when taken by mouth or applied to the skin of sensitive people.
 People who are allergic to ragweed and related plants (daisies, chrysanthemums, marigolds) are likely to be allergic to dandelion.
 If you have allergies, be sure to check with your healthcare provider before taking dandelion.

-- 1 tbsp dandelion root roasted and grinded
+- 1 tsp Dandelion roots roasted and grinded

 Let the roots cool and grind them in a coffee grinder.

 - Place one tbsp in a tea diffuser and steep in hot water until it reaches your desired taste.